I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

 - You can check coverage for this class with `make test-coverage AuthService`

-First propose the plan before you start making changes or coding.
-Only after I accept, proceed
+First propose a plan before you start making changes or coding.
+Proceed only after I accept

-I have a text expansion snippet aiprompt; that I start with almost every single time.
-This reminds me to structure and start any prompt:
+I use a text‑expansion snippet, aiprompt;, almost every single time.
+It reminds me to structure any prompt:

 Persona: